AROW: V2X-based Automated Right-of-Way Algorithm for Cooperative Intersection Management: Conclusion

 \section{Conclusion}

-This study proposes the AROW algorithm to reduce priority-related ambiguity at SC-Is.
-The algorithm utilizes a cooperative DMS where vehicles use V2X to communicate with each other.
-AROW is deployed to run several simulation scenarios involving various levels of CAVs and $NC_{prob}$ values of non-compliance to prove the completeness and robustness of AROW.
-The paper iterates the accuracy of the proposed algorithm by showing close similarities between the theoretical metrics and experimental results.
-Finally, AROW is evaluated on the basis of ambiguity mitigation and intersection clearance time as compared to traffic light and allway-stop based intersections from SUMO traffic simulator.
-AROW is observed to outperform traffic lights and allway in both metrics.
-As future work, the authors plan to test AROW under real-life conditions by embedding the DMS and the underlying AROW on to the test hardware.
-Secondly, AROW can be stress-tested under varying levels of congested channels and communication losses to further improve the robustness of the algorithm.
-Current study assumes that all CAVs are connected, which can be relaxed to show the robustness of AROW in corner cases in the presence of connected and non-connected vehicles.
-Finally, the timeouts $T1$, $T2$, and $T3$ can be optimized by conducting analysis on communication latencies using different V2X technologies.
-These optimized timeouts can further accelerate AROW.
+This study proposes a V2X-based distributed AROW algorithm for CIM to reduce priority-related ambiguity at SC-Is.
+The algorithm utilizes cooperative DMS where CAVs use V2X to communicate with each other and negotiate SC-I crossing priorities in the form of DIMs.
+AROW is scalable for high density traffic and is capable of handling varying levels of driver non-compliance towards assigned priorities.
+We provide details for all stages within AROW and also implement it in terms of a timed automaton.
+Later, we run several simulation scenarios involving various levels of CAVs and non-compliance probabilities to prove the completeness and robustness of AROW.
+The paper iterates the accuracy of the proposed algorithm by showing close similarities between the theoretical calculations and experimental results.
+Finally, AROW is evaluated on the basis of ambiguity mitigation and intersection clearance time as compared to a related work (DCIM), traffic light intersection, and allway based SC-I from SUMO.
+In terms of ambiguity mitigation, AROW is observed to outperform all the other methods for all CAVs and non-compliance scenarios.
+In terms of clearance time, AROW outperforms DCIM and traffic lights for all scenarios while it performs similar to allway with no non-compliance and a slight comparative degradation in non-compliance scenarios due to compliant CAVs within AROW restarting the process in the face of non-compliance by any of the participating CAVs.